ryanwarrick/zaphod_ansible/README.md

 | ---------- | --------------------------------- |
 | Python     | 3.8.x                             |
 | Ansible*   | 4.4.x                             |
-\* Installed via pip *(inside the venv created below)*
+\* Installed via pip *(inside the virtual environment created below)*

 Note: YMMV, I haven't explored or tested with other versions of these dependencies.
 Newer Python and Ansible versions may work just fine.

 ## Ansible Dependencies (Control Node):
-The following dependencies, Ansible roles and collections, must be installed to the Ansible instance within the control node's virtual environment.
+The following Ansible role and collection dependencies must be installed to the Ansible instance within the control node's virtual environment.
 See 'Installing Ansible Dependencies' for instructions.

 | Dependency                | Type       | Source | Version      |
 | ------------------------- | ---------- | ------ | ------------ |